 Federal Pell Grants range from $555 - $5,550* for each school year as determined by Congress and generally do no have to be repaid.
-However, students who withdraw from all coursework prior to the 60 percent point of the term (as stated in the Academic Calendar) will typically owe a pro-rata refund of Title IV (Pell) aid to the Department of Education.
+However, students who withdraw from all coursework prior to the 60 percent point of the term (as stated in the Academic Calendar) will typically owe a pro-rate refund of Title IV (Pell) aid to the Department of Education.
 Failure to repay an overpayment results in a loss of Title IV aid eligibility. (*Pell range is subject to change due to pending legislation.)

 Pell disbursements are based on current hours for classes in approved program of study.
 Checks will be disbursed initially for those who are eligible and in attendance about two weeks after the end of registration.
 Subsequent disbursements for adjusted amounts or for those students whose eligibility is verified during the semester will be made as soon as possible after verifying documentation has been received.
 Any repayment of unearned aid will be in accordance with federal guidelines.

 Eligible students may receive a Pell Grant twice in an academic year if they are full-time both terms.
 If a student registers less than full-time in a given term, the remaining Pell eligibility can be used in the summer.
 For Wilson Community College, the Fall Semester is the beginning of a new financial aid academic year and requires a new Financial Aid application.

 Awards are based on financial need and academic promise.
 These grants are available to a limited number of students.
 Eligibility must be established with the Financial Aid Office.
 Grants range from $400 to $2000 a year; however, most institutional awards are about $1,000 a year.
 The College requires SEOG recipients to maintain a 2.7 or higher cumulative grade point average.
 SEOG grants do not generally have to be repaid.
 However, if students withdraw prior to the 60% point of the term they may owe a prorated amount of their award to DOE and the college.